Trim Road Realignment – OR174 to Innes Road

 The City undertook a public tender process in the summer of 2012 and has awarded the construction contract to Coco Paving Inc.

-- Work expected to be substantially completed by November 2014.
+- Work expected to be completed by June 2016.

 The project limits are as follows: